-(i) Errors and Omissions
+(j) Errors and Omissions

-Errors and omissions are commonly transferred through contract to the contracted professional, or retained through self-insurance on a case-by-case basis depending on the size, complexity, or scope of construction or professional service contracts.
+Errors and omissions, also known as Professional Liability, are commonly transferred through contract to the contracted professional, or retained through self-insurance on a case-by-case basis depending on the size, complexity, or scope of construction or professional service contracts.
 Examples of such contracts are inclusive of services provided by engineers, architects, design professionals, and other licensed or certified professional service providers.